Age-Grading your Running Performance

 How is my Age-Graded Percentage calculated?

-The calculation uses data collated by the World Association of Veteran Athletics, to adjust your performance for age and sex.
+The calculation uses data collated by the World Association of Veteran Athletics, to adjust your performance for age and gender.
 It takes World Record performances for each age and disatance, for men and women, and uses these as benchmarks.
 So, for example: if the World Record for a 40 year old man running 10 miles is 46:31 and another 40 year old man runs 10 miles in 58:30, he has an Age-Graded performance of 79.5% (46:31 divided by 58:30).

 How much does running performance change with age?